Moritz Baier-Lentz: Early life and education

+Baier-Lentz grew up as a first-generation high school graduate in rural Germany and spent his teenage years competitively playing Blizzard Entertainment's multiplayer action role-playing game Diablo II.
+He used a combination of proceeds from virtual goods sales and German national academic merit scholarships from Studienstiftung and DAAD to help finance his undergraduate and graduate studies.

 Awards and professional memberships

 In 2016 and 2017, Baier-Lentz was regarded by Forbes (U.S.) and Capital (Germany) as one of the most influential finance professionals in their 30 Under 30 and 40 Under 40 lists, respectively.
 In 2017, he joined the German-American Atlantik-Brücke and in 2023, he was recognized as a Young Global Leader by the World Economic Forum and invited to participate as a delegate in the 54th and 55th Annual Meeting in Davos.
 Baier-Lentz holds an MBA and M.A. from Stanford University, and graduated as an Arjay Miller Scholar.